-Verify that the part number of the motor you received is the same as the part number listed on your commercial carrier that delivered your motor.
+Verify that the part number of the motor you received is the same as the part number listed on your Observe the condition of the shipping container and report any damage immediately to the commercial carrier that delivered your motor.

-The motor should be lifted using the lifting lugs or eye bolts provided.
+The motor should be lifted using the lifting lugs or eye bolts provided. purchase order.